liesenf/andreasliesenfeld.github.io/toolstutorials.md

 http://praatscripting.lingphon.net

-### Machine learning for dialog systems and conversational AI links:
+#### Machine learning for dialog systems and conversational AI links:

  <a href="http://colah.github.io/">Colah's famous blog on machine learning
 </a>

+<a href="https://medium.com/predict/creating-a-chatbot-from-scratch-using-keras-and-tensorflow-59e8fc76be79">Build your own open source chatbot beginner tutorial</a>

+<a href="https://heartbeat.fritz.ai/a-2019-guide-for-automatic-speech-recognition-f1e1129a141c">2019 guide to automatic speech recognition</a>

 <a href="http://scikit-learn.org/stable/tutorial/machine_learning_map/index.html">Choosing the right estimator</a>